 \section{Introduction}

-Galactic mergers are inevitable in the course of the evolution of the Universe and supermassive black hole binaries (SMBHBs) are expected to form as a natural consequence of such mergers \citep[][and references therein]{kormendy_coevolution_2013}.
-Determining the processes involved in their formation and evolution is essential for understanding cosmological evolution on a galactic scale.
+Galactic mergers are inevitable in the course of the evolution of the Universe, and supermassive black hole binaries (SMBHBs) are expected to form as a natural consequence of such mergers \citep[][and references therein]{kormendy_coevolution_2013}.
+Determining the processes involved in their formation and evolution is essential to understanding cosmological evolution on a galactic scale.

-The stages of an SMBHB's lifecycle (formation, inspiral, merger and ringdown) are defined in the pivotal work by \cite{begelman_massive_1980}.
+The stages of an SMBHB's life cycle (formation, inspiral, merger, and ringdown) were defined in the work by \cite{begelman_massive_1980}.
 Following a galaxy merger, dynamical friction is capable of driving the binaries closer together \citep{callegari_growing_2011, mayer_massive_2013, dosopoulou_dynamical_2017}.
-Dynamical friction becomes inefficient at continuing to decay the binary orbit at a separation on the order of parsecs, in a process known as \emph{hardening} \citep{merritt_massive_2005}.
+However, at a separation on the order of several parsecs, dynamical friction becomes inefficient at continuing to decay the binary orbit, a process known as hardening \citep{merritt_massive_2005}.
 Further evolution of an SMBHB may be driven by processes such as torque imparted on the binary due to interaction with a circumbinary gas disk (see \cite{tang_orbital_2017} and references therein) and/or asymmetric stellar distributions that promote a high interaction rate between the binary and surrounding stars \citep{gualandris_collisionless_2017}.
 The final decay is controlled by dissipation of the binary's kinetic energy via gravitational wave (GW) emission \citep{begelman_massive_1980, merritt_massive_2005}.
-In these stages of the evolution, the separation between the SMBHB components decreases from single-digit parsecs to $\lesssim0.01$~pc.
-A recent work by \cite{gurvits_milliarcsecond_2025} presents a model describing this evolution of an SMBHB towards coalescence and ring-down.
-Characteristic angular separations of components at these stages of evolution are of the order of 1~$\mu$as and smaller.
+Through these stages, the separation between the SMBHB components decreases from single-digit parsecs to $\lesssim0.01$~pc.
+Characteristic angular separations of components at these stages of evolution are of the order of 1~$\mu$as and smaller \citep{gurvits_milliarcsecond_2025}.